 Succession planting is different than rotation cropping.
 Rotation cropping is the practice of not planting the same crop in the same place for at least three successive years.
 Crop rotation ensures that the same plants or plants from the same family will not deplete the same soil nutrients year after year.

 Whenever possible, do not plant successive crops of the same botanical family on the same ground.
-For example, root vegetables such as carrots or radishes should follow vegetables grown for their leaves or seeds, for example lettuce or beans.
+For example, root vegetables such as carrots or radishes should follow vegetables grown for their leaves or seeds, for example, lettuce or beans.
 In a small garden, this may be difficult.
 If you do grow the same vegetable in the same spot for two or three successive years, you must make extra efforts to keep the ground fertile (add plenty of aged compost between plantings) and remove immediately plants that become diseased.

 There are no rules for succession planting.
 Any vegetable that is removed from the garden early enough in the season can be followed by any other crop which will have time to mature.

-For example, early beets and beet greens, early cabbage, carrots, cauliflower, kohlrabi, lettuce, green onions, peas, radishes, spinach, and turnips can be planted early–these crops are cool-weather crops.
+- Cool-season crops followed by warm-season crops: early beets and beet greens, early cabbage, carrots, cauliflower, kohlrabi, lettuce, green onions, peas, radishes, spinach, and turnips can be planted early–these crops are cool-weather crops.
 These crops can be followed by warm-weather crops such as beans, eggplant, melons, peppers, tomatoes, or squash.